 7. Bubble Chart

 A bubble chart is similar to a scatter plot in that it can show distribution or relationship.
+The difference?
 There is a third data set shown by the size of the bubble or circle.

 Best Use Cases for This Type of Chart

-This makes bubble charts useful for seeing the rise or fall of trends over time.
-It also lets you add another option when you're trying to understand relationships between different segments or categories.
+That said, I recommend bubble charts if you need to see the rise or fall of trends over time.
+It also allows you to add another option when trying to understand the relationships between different segments or categories.

-For example, if you want to launch a new product, this chart could help you quickly see your new product's cost, risk, and value.
-This can help you focus your energies on a low-risk new product with a high potential return.
+For example, if I wanted to launch a new product, I might use this chart to quickly assess the new product’s cost, risk, and value.
+I could then focus my energies on a low-risk new product with a high potential return.

 You can also use bubble charts for: